 1. Personal Satisfaction

 Perhaps the number one complaint among doctors of all specialties is the lack of personal satisfaction in their work.
-Primary care physicians have the opportunity to develop long-term relationships with their patients, to interact with entire families and watch them grow; they get to to see the impact of their work over time, which can be very gratifying.
+Primary care physicians have the opportunity to develop long-term relationships with their patients, interact with entire families, and watch them grow; they get to see the impact of their work over time, which can be very gratifying.